PoCInnovation/Workshops/software/12.GraphQL-Apollo/README.md

   - Button and forms to add products
   - Page Routing
   - A button to delete and update products
-  - A button to sell products
+  - A button to sell and add products

 ## To go further